 The Illinois Great Apple Crunch is brought to schools by a partnership of the Illinois Farm Bureau, Illinois Ag in the Classroom, Illinois Farm to School Network, Illinois Specialty Crop Growers Association and the Illinois Department of Agriculture.
+You can read about the developing market for Illinois apple growers here.

 2015 Inaugural Quick Facts: